-The Dividend Reinvestment Plan (DRP) is maintained, offering shareholders the opportunity to acquire further ordinary shares in BKI.
+BKI's Dividend Reinvestment Plan (DRP) has been maintained, offering shareholders the opportunity to acquire further ordinary shares in BKI.
 The DRP will not be offered at a discount.

-The DRP price for the Final Ordinary Dividend was calculated using the average of the daily volume weighted average sale price of BKI's shares sold in the ordinary course of trading on the ASX during the period of 5 trading days after, but not including, the Record Date (16 August 2012).
+The DRP price will be calculated using the average of the daily volume weighted average sale price of BKI's shares sold in the ordinary course of trading on the ASX during the 5 trading days after, but not including, the Record Date (19 August 2013).